-Code Module Assignment Deadline PS253 Lifespan Developmental Psychology Essay (20%) Wed 30 th March PS254 Personality & Intelligence MCQ (20%) 3 rd -5 th May PS255 Comparative & Evolutionary Psychology (optional) MCQ (20%) 3 rd -5 th May
+Code Module Assignment Deadline PS253 Lifespan Developmental Psychology Written assignment (60%) MCQ (40%) Friday 22 nd March Friday 10 th May PS254 Personality & Intelligence MCQ 1 (20%) MCQ 2 (20%) Thurs 14 th March Thurs 2 nd May PS255 Comparative & Evolutionary Psychology (optional) MCQ (20%) Thurs 9 th May

-Essay Submissions
+Assignment Submissions

 All assignments will be submitted electronically via Moodle.
-A submission link (called 'Turnitin') for your assignments will be posted on your module Moodle page and you will be required to submit your coursework here.
+A submission link (called 'Turnitin') for your assignments will be posted on your module's Moodle page and you will be required to submit your coursework here.
 Your submission will receive a date and time stamp automatically.
 It is your responsibility to ensure that you submit your assignment prior to the established deadline.
-Although Turnitin retains a copy of all submitted work, you should endeavour to maintain a copy of all work submitted for in your own records.
+Although Turnitin retains a copy of all submitted work, you should endeavour to maintain a copy of all work submitted for your own records.
 Please note that the electronic submission that you make is the formal submission of an assignment.
 You will not be required to submit a hard copy of your assignment in addition to the electronic copy.
 Grades and feedback for your assignments will be provided via Moodle.
 You simply have to open your assignment on Moodle (through the Turnitin link where you submitted your assignment) and you will obtain your grade and feedback.
-You will be provided with a tutorial session in Week 5 of Semester 1 to guide you through this process